Sunday, October 9, 2011

 This realization may also be momentous for brain science.
 Go to the medical school bookstore, find the neurophysiology textbooks and spend a few minutes perusing them.
 Within the first minutes you will find references to the “movement of information” (for example by the spinal column), “maps” (for example on the surface of the cortex), “information processing” (for example by the retina and in the visual cortex) and so on.
 (Actually my impression is that brain scientists are relatively sophisticated in their understanding of the figurative nature of this kind of language compared to workers in other areas of cognitive science; the point is just that representational talk does indeed saturate the professional literature through and through.)
 But if brain function does not involve representations then we don’t know what brains actually do, and furthermore the representational paradigm is an obstacle to finding out: think of all those experimentalists developing protocols to try to “locate the symbolic architecture.”
 They might be looking for something that isn’t there.
 If there is any possibility that this is true these arguments need to be thoroughly explored at the very least.

 Taking the argument from the mereological fallacy seriously also draws our attention to the nature of persons.
 It follows from what has been said that the definition of “person” will be operational.
 Operational definitions have an inevitably circular character: a person is any being that takes intentional predicates.
 In fact there is not a “machine-language” explanation of personhood.
 Kant, writing in the late 1700s, is fastidious about referring to “all rational beings,” he never says “human beings”; he understands that when we are discussing the property of personhood we are discussing (what I would call) a supervenient functional property (Kant would call personhood “transcendental”), not a contingent physical property.
 However Kant is programmatically intent on limiting the scope of materialism as such and thus fails to develop non-reductive materialism.
 Instead he imports the mental (“reason”) from the noumenal world and ignores the problem of the relationship between transcendental reason and the human body (this is not to say that he does not acknowledge the role of our particular, contingent sense organs in shaping our representations of the world to the extent that those representations are themselves contingent and particular to us).
-With Kant we remain in our bodies but not of them.

 Once one recognizes that intentional predicates are predicated of whole persons – once one sees that positing mental representations necessarily commits the mereological fallacy – the question of representation is settled.
 It is I, and not some “brain state,” that is remembering my mother’s face.
 However there is a tight network of arguments and assumptions, centered on a model of intentional states as “propositional attitudes,” that will have to be disentangled to the satisfaction of readers who are disposed to defend representations.
 After that unpacking is done the reader will also reasonably expect some account of a non-representational analysis of intentional predicates, something that is not achieved by simply pointing out the mereological fallacy.